 This website is intended only for the members of the League of Women Voters, and is publicized only within material sent to members.
 This is a companion to the public website, <http://lwvcapecod.org> intended for everyone.
 No passwords are required to access this material, so we ask that references to this site be kept within LWV members.

 The Mission of the League of Women Voters of the Cape Cod Area is to encourage the informed and active participation of citizens in government.
 LWVCCA takes action on selected governmental issues after study and agreement by our membership.
 We encourage members to be informed participants in political activity, but as a non-partisan organization, we neither oppose nor support any political party or candidate for public office, even when the office is unaffiliated with a political party.
 Our non-partisanship is the basis of the credibility of the LWVCCA and we carefully maintain it.
-Highly visible directors of our board of directors, such as the president and the voters service chair are prevented by our policies from undertaking any action that would publicly identify them with partisan activity.

 In Our Education Role we provide non-partisan information to citizens with the understanding that they will use it to make their own decisions.
 We encourage others to register, to vote, and to communicate policy priorities to those in public office.
 We provide information and training on voting procedures, candidates, issues, effective lobbying and running for office.
 Candidate and issue forums are highly visible examples of our education initiatives.